Carrot Cake Slices

 With Orange Cream Cheese Frosting

 Carrot Cake Slices are a smaller scale version of my classic Carrot cake, as a single layer, with smaller slices, perfectly matched with an orange cream cheese frosting, with/without pecans.
-Perfect for Easter and Spring simple baking.Jump to Recipe
+Perfect for Easter & Spring simple baking, or for a quick week night dessert, that can be ready in an hour.Jump to Recipe

 WHY MAKE THIS CAKE?
 1. Simple To Make/No Knowledge Required 2.
 Quick to make, 1-Bowl Recipe 3.
 No Special Ingredients/Equipment Required 4.
 A Classic & Well Loved Cake 5.
 Easily Customized 6.Tasty, Light Cake 7.
 Fail-proof Recipe 8.
 Thorough Instructions & Process Photos 9.
 Recipe in Grams, Ounces & Cups